HordesOfGhost/sign-pdf/README.md

 After running the application, a window will appear allowing you to draw the rectangular area where the signature will be placed.
 Follow these steps:

 1. Draw the rectangular sign area.
-2. Press `a` to add the signature.
+2. Press `a` to add the signature after each rectangular box drawn
 3. Press `s` to save the signed PDF.
 4. If you need to retry, press `r`.